90 days from today is Mon, 04 March 2024

 A Yes the force can require you to work away from your normal place of duty.

 Under regulation 22 police regulations & determinations when you are working at a place other than your normal parade station then travel time has to be included into the working time.
-You can claim travel expenses for any excess of travel beyond your normal parade station.
+You can also claim travel expenses.

 Under the workforce agreement made between the Chief Officer and police federation.
 It clearly defines that travel time is to be included as working time when travelling on the Chief Officers instruction between home and place of duty, not being the member’s usual place of duty, at any time other than the rostered starting or finishing time for the day which also complies with police regulations & determinations.